 Pink is a great color to resemble the change of seasons into spring.
 It is nice and playful, but also just adds a little more excitement.
 Show off some femininity, while still staying on a classic level with lighter shades of pink to not let the color become too overwhelming.
 Hot pink would NOT be a good option in this case!
 A cute throw pillow or a small sign with a spring quote can do just the trick.
 Also, this cute Faux Fur Ash Rose Luxury Throw from Pier1 would be great.

 Having something handmade and delicate in a space can do SO much.
-Whether you know the item is handmade or not, the form should be organic, and hint towards the feelings of humanity and humility.
+Whether you know the item is handmade or not, the form should be organic, and hint toward feelings of humanity and humility.
 This delicacy can reflect the new growth found outside in nature, and maybe some new growth in yourself!
 These vases from Magnolia are an excellent option.

 Get your hands to work!
 Making something can bring satisfaction is what you accomplish.
-It is also a way to make something pretty and not store bought to put inside of your space.
+It is also a way to make something pretty and not store-bought to put inside of your space.
 Host a craft night or join with friends in some way to make memories as you create.